 Scroll triggered popup examples

-Now let’s take a look at how real businesses use Getsitecontrol scroll triggered popups to increase their website conversion rates.
+Now let’s take a look at how you can use Getsitecontrol scroll triggered popups to increase your website conversion rates.

-This popup appears after visitors scroll down 70% of the page, and the CTA button leads to the store where one can place an order.
-Notice how the copy on this popup creates a sense of urgency and points out the benefits of ordering there versus other online stores.
+Let’s take this popup as an example.
+It has a discount coupon in its copy, and the CTA button leads to the store where one can place an order - very easy and very enticing.
+Notice how the copy on this popup creates a sense of urgency and uniqueness of the offer.

-With scroll triggered popups Bill gets several times more sales per day than through the store page alone.
+With scroll triggered popups you can get several times more sales per day than through the store page alone.

 Getsitecontrol blog: invitation to subscribe to updates

-On Getsitecontrol website, we use scroll triggered subscription forms to engage with blog readers and encourage them to sign up.
-It is shown when a visitor reaches 50% of the page, so that only those who might be truly interested in our marketing newsletter could see it.
+On Getsitecontrol website, we use scroll triggered subscription forms ourselves to engage with blog readers and encourage them to sign up.
+The popup below is shown when a visitor reaches 50% of the page, so that only those who might be truly interested in our marketing newsletter could see it.

 We get a steady conversion rate of over 2%.
 That means more than 2% of those who see the form, fill it out.